September 15, 2021

 and room_id

-we will add it in our app.
+we will add them in our app.
 We will be using Custom Environment Variables for our secrets.
-You can run the following script to create a `.env` file.
+You can run the following script to create a .env

 cp example.env .env